johnchu2022/website/_pages/research.md

 #### Working Papers

 * **Bank Asset Problem and Financial Stability:** September 2023, SSRN link coming soon

+  I study a banking crisis development mechanism focusing on the bank asset side.
+The non-performing loans can break the good equilibrium of a perfectly diversified bank loan portfolio in Diamond (1984).
+The slow asset recovery can trigger panic bank runs different from the mechanism in Diamond and Dybvig (1983).
+My model can explain the collapse and acquisition of Silicon Valley Bank in March 2023 and the systemic crisis in 2008.
 * **B﻿alance Rights and Responsibilities in Liquidity Supply and Demand Contracts**: with Zhanbing Xiao, September 2023, SSRN link coming soon
 * **B﻿ank Asset Problem and Cross Borrower Spillovers**: with Jitao Ou, May 2023
 * **O﻿n the Choices of Lifestyle and Growth**: April 2023